Beta Alpha Psi

 Beta Alpha Psi (ΒΑΨ) is an international honor society for accounting, finance and information systems students attending universities accredited by the Association to Advance Collegiate Schools of Business or the European Quality Improvement System.

 It was founded on February 12, 1919, at the University of Illinois at Urbana-Champaign.
-It is currently headquartered in Lakewood Ranch, Florida, in the United States.
+It is headquartered in Lakewood Ranch, Florida.
 The organization has over 300 chapters on college and university campuses with over 300,000 members worldwide.

 Objectives

 Beta Alpha Psi encourages and recognizes scholastic and professional excellence in the business information field, promotes the study and practice of accounting, finance, and information systems, and provides opportunities for self-development, service and association among members and practicing professionals.
 It "strives to encourage a sense of ethical, social, and public responsibility".
 The organization also promotes the development of technical and professional skills that are used to complement the university education, philanthropic activities, and interaction between students, faculty, and professionals.
 Beta Alpha Psi's objectives are accomplished through the activities of each chapter respectively.
 Each chapter receives financial funding for these activities through the sponsorship of various public and private firms.